onesamket/geez-input/README.md

 # Geez Input Library

-A type-safe React library for Geez (Ethiopic) script input with phonetic keyboard support.
+A type-safe, framework-agnostic library for Geez (Ethiopic) script input with phonetic keyboard support.
 Write Amharic, Tigrinya, and other Ethiopic languages using Latin characters that automatically transform to Geez script.

 ## About Geez Script